Albert Brudzewski: On Averroes

-Albert Brudzewski further disputes Averroes by depending on the assumptions of Aristotle.
+Brudzewski further disputes Averroes by depending on the assumptions of Aristotle.
 He said that Aristotle demonstrated and verified five claims about the heavens that could disprove Averroes.
 The first claim was that the heavens was a simple being.
 The second claim was that because the heavens was a simple being, the motion of the being also had to be simple and uncomplicated.
 There could only be one motion and it had to follow the laws of nature.
 The third claim was that any motion that did not follow the laws of nature had to have an addition motion that did follow the laws of nature.
 The fourth claim was that a single sphere or orb could not be moved by several motions because it was a simple body.
 The fifth claim was that any superior or greater orb could have an impact on lesser orbs and spheres but the lesser orbs and spheres could not have any leverage on the superior's ones.

-To finally disprove Averroes, Albert Brudzewski mentions the three recognizable motions of the sphere of fixed stars.
+To finally disprove Averroes, Brudzewski mentions the three recognizable motions of the sphere of fixed stars.
 The first motion was that the sphere possessed a daily rotation that occurred from the East to the West.
 The second motion was movement of the sphere in the opposition direction from West to East.
 The third motion was a cyclical motion that Brudzewski named trepidation.
 Brudzewski gave these three motions to the last three spheres respectively.
 With the assumptions of Aristotle as well as the motions of the sphere of the fixed stars, Brudzewski is able to prove that Averroes is wrong about the number of celestial spheres in the heavens.